mapbender/mapbender-documentation/en/book/quickstart.rst

 Installation
 ===============
-For the installation of Mapbender3 have a look at :doc:`installation <installation>`.
+For the installation of Mapbender3 have a look at http://doc.mapbender3.org/en/book/installation.html.

 Start Mapbender
 ================================================================================

 #.
-Choose  :menuselection:`Mapbender` from the start menu or visit http://localhost/mapbender3/app.php
+Choose  ``Mapbender`` from the start menu or visit http://localhost/mapbender3/app.php

 #.
 The application will take a few moments to start up